The Quarrymen: George Harrison's entry and recording

 Percy Phillips operated a studio called Phillips' Sound Recording Services at 38 Kensington, Liverpool, between the kitchen and a front room that served as an electrical goods shop.
 Actors from the Liverpool Playhouse often stayed in the room above the studio, and were asked by Phillips to record monologues and poems.
 Phillips had just turned 60 years old when Harrison heard about the studio from guitarist Johnny Byrne of the Raving Texans, who had recorded a version of "Butterfly" there on 22 June 1957.
 The Quarrymen booked a recording session on 12 July 1958.
 They recorded straight to disc, as tape would have been an extra expense.
 The sound was recorded live by a single microphone in the centre of the room, and Lennon suggested that Hanton put a scarf over the snare drum to lower the volume.
-They first recorded a McCartney original (credited as McCartney/Harrison) followed by Buddy Holly's "That'll Be the Day".
+They first recorded "In Spite of All the Danger" a McCartney original (credited as McCartney/Harrison) followed by Buddy Holly's "That'll Be the Day".
 Both feature Lennon on lead vocals.
 When the recording was finished, Phillips handed the group a fragile 78rpm record, which was passed around the band for one week each, or lent out to friends.
 It was later lost until Lowe rediscovered it in 1981, and sold it to McCartney for an undisclosed amount.
-The recordings would later be issued on the Beatles' rarities album Anthology 1.
+The recordings would later be issued on the Beatles' album Anthology 1.